QuentinRa/blog.quentinra.dev/programming-languages/databases/non-relational/index.md

 * 🚀 They have high performances <small>(required by low-latency apps)</small>
 * 📒 They have limited query features <small>(relatively to SQL/...)</small>

-NoSQL databases became quite popular around 2010, and they are used by a lot of actors like Google, Microsoft, Facebook, or Twitter.
+NoSQL databases became quite popular around 2010, and they are used by a lot of actors like Google, Microsoft, Facebook, and Twitter.
 </div></div>

 <hr class="sep-both">